shivani-srivastava-bioinfo/RNA-seq-Data-Analysis-Visualization-in-Python/README.md

 plt.show()
 ```

-*Simple explanation: a heatmap shows expression of many genes across all samples at once, colored by intensity- darker/lighter patches make it easy to spot genes that behave differently between samples.*
+* A heatmap shows expression of many genes across all samples at once, colored by intensity- darker/lighter patches make it easy to spot genes that behave differently between samples.*

 ## Step 5: PCA plot- how similar are my samples?